Dog trainer in Dorset dealing with all training issues

 This issue would be about transferring the skills you learnt into the real world away from the hall.
 The second issue is those skills need practising in different environments with different distractions.
 As with us learning is for life.
-The reality is you also have work, a life and family to balance.
+The reality is you also have work and a family to balance.

 Most likely the training and practice started to slide.
 Without you even realising it the dog’s behaviour started to change until you reach a point where you cannot carry on and you are reading this.

-Okay all this sounds very negative and not a good business model to sell my services!!
-However, I know that from the many success stories I have that when the owner commits to the training and follows CPPR: Consistence, Persistence, Practice and Repetition then you can be one of those success.
+Okay, all this sounds very negative and not a good business model to sell my services!!
+However, I know that from the many success stories I have that when the owner commits to the training and follows CPPR: Consistency, Persistence, Patience and Repetition then you can be one of those successes.

-At the end of the day you welcomed your dog into your home.
-Without knowing, you taught them many of the bad behaviours the are showing or reinforced what other taught.
+At the end of the day, you welcomed your dog into your home.
+Without knowing, you taught them many of the bad behaviours they are showing or reinforced what others taught.
 You owe it to them to give them the best chance.